miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 ## Seminar 7 (13 nov 2025)

+Modules:
 board.py
 - handles the board entity for our tic tac toe game game.py
-- docstring - handle the human player's and the computer's moves on the board
+- handles the human player's and the computer's moves on the board ui.py
+- HANDLE THE PROGRAM'